sansiddhjain/AI-Yinsh-v2/README.md

 # Yinsh

 Simulator supporting smart agents and a user interface for Yinsh, an abstract strategy board game.

+This is the second of a two-part assignment to make bots that play Yinsh.
+This particular bot is also based on minimax, however, support for variable sized boards is incorporated, and heuristics improved.
+MCTS and Q Learning based bots were also implemented but Minimax showed superior performance.

 ## Rules
 The rules of the game can be found [here](http://www.gipf.com/yinsh/rules/rules.html)